-You can adjust the quota and number of instances on Dashboard > LeanEngine > Your group > Resources.
+You can adjust the quota and number of instances on Dashboard > LeanEngine > Manage deployment > Your group > Deploy.

 We recommend that you pick a quota according to the maximum RAM needed by your program and later adjust the number of instances to cater to the growth of the number of requests.
 For business projects and already-launched products, we recommend that you use at least two instances to enhance the availability of your application.

 To ensure your instances’ consumption of resources doesn’t exceed the limit, we recommend that you check the metrics regularly:

 - If the average RAM usage during a day goes beyond 70% of the available resources (717 MB for a standard-1024 instance), you should consider increasing the quota.